MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

 1. [Download the data](https://aka.ms/own-data-brochures) that you will use from GitHub.
 Extract the PDFs in the `.zip` provided.
 1. Navigate to the **Chat** playground, and select *Add your data* in the Assistant setup pane.
 1. Select **Add a data source** and choose *Upload files* from the dropdown.
-1. You'll need to create a storage account and Azure Cognitive Search resource.
+1. You'll need to create a storage account and Azure AI Search resource.
 Under the dropdown for the storage resource, select **Create a new Azure Blob storage resource**, and create a storage account with the following settings.
 Anything not specified leave as the default.

     - **Subscription**: *Same subscription as your Azure OpenAI resource*
     - **Resource group**: *Same resource group as your Azure OpenAI resource*